OlivierMary/Yuumi/README.md

  - Toggle Lcu Notifications ?
  - Change App name for windows Task Manager it's the jdk name
  - Add button to synchronize all champions if launched after Lcu / Refresh button of cache
+ - Make a screen with all champ icons + all possible position to send datas

 ## Refactor
  - DTO for yuumi tools and not from ugg + parse ugg -> new dto